kch042/kch042.github.io/source/_posts/cpp-lvalue-rvalue-move-swap-forward.md

 Forwarding references are a special kind of references that preserve the value category of a function argument (so it accepts both lvalue and rvalue as the input), making it possible to forward it by means of `std::forward`.
 Forwarding references are either:

 1) function parameter of a function template declared as rvalue reference to cv-unqualified type template parameter of that same function template.
-2)`auto&&` except when deduced from a brace-enclosed initializer list.
+2) `auto&&` except when deduced from a brace-enclosed initializer list.

 In simple word, it is a variable **whose type is written as a rvalue reference to a type deduced by compiler when instantiating**.